franBec/pollitoDev/content/en/blog/2024-10-30-pollitos-opinion-on-spring-boot-development-7-5.md

 To put the concepts into practice, we'll dive into a project where Contract Driven Development principles are already implemented.

-You can find the project in [the following GitHub repository](https://github.com/franBec/post/tree/feature/devsu-lab), branch feature/devsu-lab
+You can find the project in [the following GitHub repository](https://github.com/franBec/user_manager_backend).

 The project is a simple Spring Boot microservice with...
 - In-memory dummy MsSQL database.